-After the post-rationing boom, the sugar confectionery industry lost significant market share to chocolate.
+Following the post-rationing boom, an increasingly affluent society began to favour chocolate to sugar confectionery.
 Edward Sharp & Sons was acquired by Trebor, a privately-owned London confectionery manufacturer, in 1961.
 The sales forces were merged in 1968, and the company became known as Trebor Sharp.

 Trebor Sharp was acquired by Cadbury in 1989.

-The Maidstone factory was closed as part of an efficiency drive, with the loss of over 300 jobs in 2000.
+The Maidstone factory was closed as part of an efficiency drive in 2000, with the loss of over 300 jobs.
 The factory had produced Softmints, toffee and fudge.
 Production was relocated to Chesterfield and Sheffield.
-The factory was demolished to make way for housing in 2002.
+The factory was demolished and replaced by housing in 2002.

 The brand was relaunched as Sharps of York from 2004.
 The Sharps brand was acquired by Tangerine Confectionery in 2008.
 The Sharps brand had been discontinued by 2016.